 Though instituting late fee charges isn’t mandated by law, your company has recourse under the law if an invoice remains unpaid after 60 days.
-You have the right to collect the amount of the late fee your company has established and interest at the rate of eight percent per year on any outstanding balance after missing the payment deadline.
+You have the right to collect the amount of the late fee your company has established and interest at the rate of eight percent per year on any outstanding balance after missing the payment deadline to maintain personal finance.

 If you are content with the payment terms that are used to pay your bills and have not racked up any additional debt as a result of late invoicing, it is possible that it is not necessary for you to have a late fee payment system in place.

 Late payment fees may be charged legally, but only if they are included in the original contract.
 The maximum amount a company owner may charge as a late payment fee varies from one state to the next.

 A delay in payment may have far-reaching consequences for a company.
 For example, suppose you don’t have a steady stream of income from providing services.
 In that case, you may have trouble paying essential costs like food and energy.

 This is crucial if your company has a small profit margin.
 To ensure timely payment, you may implement a late invoice payment policy, implement a payment plan, or extend the due date.